About Sara

 Getting Started

-Finding the right fit is important to both of us.
-Therefore, I offer a 15-minute complimentary phone consultation to address any questions or concerns you might have before scheduling an appointment.
+Finding the right fit matters—for both of us.
+That’s why I offer a complimentary 15-minute phone consultation to answer any questions you might have before scheduling an appointment

 Trainings & Affiliations